Anna4142/RL-IPD-NCLAB/README.md

 The project is organized into several key components:

+## Project Structure

+The project is organized into several key components:

 - **Buffer**: Contains the implementation of the replay buffer used in reinforcement learning algorithms.
 - **Evaluation**: Scripts and tools for evaluating the performance and strategy effectiveness of RL agents.
 - **Agents**: The directory hosts various RL agent implementations that compete or cooperate in the IPD.
 - **Envs**: Custom environments for the Iterated Prisoner's Dilemma, tailored for reinforcement learning experiments.
-- **Results**-Currently contains percentage of each choice after running 200 episode experiments of all fixed agents againts all vanilla value based agents
+- **Results**: Currently contains the percentage of each choice after running 200 episode experiments of all fixed agents against all vanilla value-based agents.
+- **GameConfig**: Located in the `envs/` directory, this component manages game settings such as payoff matrices, rounds, and environmental variables, allowing for flexible and dynamic setups tailored to specific experimental needs.
+- **AgentsConfig**: Found in the `agents/` directory, it defines and manages different types of reinforcement learning agents, facilitating the setup and execution of agent-based experiments.
+- **RunConfig**: Configures execution settings and manages environment and agent setups within the project, ensuring that experiments are reproducible and customizable.
 - **main.py**: The main script to kick off training sessions or experiments.
 - **run.py**: A utility script for executing specific models or tests within the project framework.